Five Nights at Freddy's 2: Plot

 In 1987, Jeremy Fitzgerald begins working as a night security guard at a new Freddy Fazbear's Pizza location.
 An unnamed staff member calls Fitzgerald on the phone each night to provide advice and information on the franchise's backstory.
 The employee explains that the restaurant's animatronics feature facial recognition software connected to a criminal database, with the purpose of protecting children from potential harm.
 Despite these features, the robots were not programmed with a proper night mode; when they detect silence, they seek out the nearest source of noise to find people to entertain, which happens to be the security office.
 The caller further relates that a number of older animatronics were outfitted with this technology and are kept onsite for spare parts.

 As the game progresses, the employee reveals that the restaurant is being subject to a police investigation.
-The Atari-styled minigames provide insight into the restaurant's troubled past, implying that it was the site of the murder of multiple children by an unnamed purple-colored figure.
-On the game's fifth night, Fitzgerald is informed by the staff member that the restaurant has been put on lockdown due to an unspecified incident.
+The Atari-styled minigames are centered around different animatronics and depict the murder of several children by a purple-colored figure.
+On the game's fifth night, Fitzgerald is informed by the employee that the restaurant has been put on lockdown due to an unspecified incident.
 At the end of the fifth night, Fitzgerald receives a paycheck.
 On the sixth night, the employee explains that the restaurant has been temporarily shut down, and mentions that he plans to act as the new night security guard while Fitzgerald will be promoted to a day shift.
 A newspaper shown upon the night's completion announces the restaurant's closure, stating that the newly redesigned "toy" animatronics will be scrapped, but their older counterparts will be saved for an eventual reopening.
 On the seventh "custom night", the player controls a new character named Fritz Smith.
 Upon completing this night, Smith is fired.